-Prices used by MRC are based on the 12-month unweighted arithmetic average of the first-day-of-the-month price for each month in the period January through December 2020.
-For oil volumes, the average West Texas Intermediate posted price of \$36.04 per barrel is adjusted by lease for quality, transportation fees, and market differentials.
-For gas volumes, the average Henry Hub spot price of \$1.985 per MMBTU is adjusted by lease for energy content, transportation fees, and market differentials.
+Prices used by MRC are based on the 12-month unweighted arithmetic average of the first-day-of-the-month price for each month in the period January through December 2021.
+For oil volumes, the average West Texas Intermediate posted price of \$63.04 per barrel is adjusted by lease for quality, transportation fees, and market differentials.
+For gas volumes, the average Henry Hub spot price of \$3.598 per MMBTU is adjusted by lease for energy content, transportation fees, and market differentials.
 All prices are held constant throughout the lives of the properties.
-The average adjusted product prices weighted by production over the remaining lives of the properties are \$37.95 per barrel of oil and \$0.781 per MCF of gas.
+The average adjusted product prices weighted by production over the remaining lives of the properties are \$65.11 per barrel of oil and \$3.951 per MCF of gas.

 Operating costs used by MRC are based on historical operating expense records.
 For the nonoperated properties, these costs include the per-well overhead expenses allowed under joint operating agreements along with estimates of costs to be incurred at and below the district and field levels.
 Operating costs for the operated properties include only direct lease- and field-level costs.
 Operating costs have been divided into field-level costs, per-well costs, and per-unit-of-production costs.
 For all properties, headquarters general and administrative overhead expenses of MRC are not included.
 Capital costs used by MRC are based on authorizations for expenditure and actual costs from recent activity.
 Capital costs are included as required for workovers, new development wells, and production equipment.
-Operating costs and capital costs are not escalated for inflation.
-Estimates do not include any salvage value for the lease and well equipment or the cost of abandoning the properties.
+Abandonment costs used are MRC's estimates of the costs to abandon the wells and production facilities, net of any salvage value.
+Operating, capital, and abandonment costs are not escalated for inflation.